ehmatthes/pcc_3e/online_resources_site/docs/updates/deploying_django.md

 ![The create organization form on Upsun](../images/upsun_create_org_form_bordered.png)

-Click the **Create organization** button, and you should see a clear indication that your organization is set up use Upsun's Fixed resources:
+Click the **Create organization** button, and you should see a confirmation that your organization is set up to use Upsun's Fixed resources:

 ![Organization page showing "Fixed"](../images/upsun_fixed_org_bordered.png)

 The Upsun CLI
 ---

 To deploy and manage a project on Platform.sh, you’ll need the tools available in the Command Line Interface (CLI).
 To install the latest version of the CLI, visit [https://docs.upsun.com/administration/cli.html](https://docs.upsun.com/administration/cli.html) and follow the instructions for your operating system.
-If you're on Windows and haven't installed something like this in a terminal before, I recommend using [Scoop](https://scoop.sh).
+If you're on Windows and haven't installed something like this in a terminal before, I recommend using [Scoop](https://scoop.sh), a tool for installing utilities on Windows.
 Scoop makes it easy to install the Upsun CLI, and many other tools you might find helpful as you continue working on more complex programming projects.

 Creating a *requirements.txt* file
 ---